AY2223S1-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 #### Effort required
 Justification for the difficulty level:
-1. Moving parts - While AB3 uses only one entity type, Persons, which was adapted to be our Student, we have multiple entities, namely Student, Task, Tutorial Group, and Grade.
+1. **Moving parts** - While AB3 uses only one entity type, Persons, which was adapted to be our Student, we have multiple entities, namely `Student`, `Task`, `TutorialGroup`, and `Grade`.
 This means that we have to implement multiple classes, and multiple classes that interact with each other.
-2. Different purposes - While _some_ of the code for AB3 commands could be reused, there were many cases where the code had to be redesigned and rewritten in order to fit the purpose of our application.
+2. **Different purposes** - While _some_ of the code for AB3 commands could be reused, there were many cases where the code had to be redesigned and rewritten in order to fit the purpose of our application.
     1. For example, the Task Edit Command had to be completely rewritten because we required the ability to search through the current model's list of students using a list of strings, and then generating a CommandOutput